 Anonymous Reporting Tool - FAQs

 It is important to be aware that completing the anonymous reporting form will not lead to any direct action and the University will not be able to investigate your report.
-The exception to this is will be when there is a safeguarding concern and the person reporting has provided sufficient information for the necessary protective action to be taken.
+The exception to this will be when there is a safeguarding concern and the person reporting has provided sufficient information for the necessary protective action to be taken.

 If you are a third-party (e.g. visitor, contractor) and have witnessed or experienced harassment or discrimination, you can seek support via Human Resources (HR@chi.ac.uk) or Student Wellbeing (wellbeing@chi.ac.uk).